-- 121. Prudent decision-making approaches suggest building flexibility in strategies so that modification can be made as climate conditions change.
-Correct modifications can only be made with a continuous and complete dataset, for such will allow trends to be more easily observed and would also permit more reliable model predictions for any contemplated interventions. - 122.
+- 116. Prudent decision-making approaches suggest building flexibility in strategies so that modification can be made as climate conditions change.
+Correct modifications can only be made with a continuous and complete dataset, for such will allow trends to be more easily observed and would also permit more reliable model predictions for any contemplated interventions. - 117.
 A sound hydrometeorological network is therefore very critical for reducing the adverse impacts of flooding in the basin.
-If such is implemented, it will have a very significant impact that extends beyond

-- flood reduction to include: i) any future investment for utilization of the physical resources within the basin; design of facilities for agriculture; all future infrastructure development; effective land-use zoning. - 123.
-The agencies administering the instruments for the proposed network are the Institute of Marine Affairs, responsible for the tidal gauges; the Meteorological Service Division, responsible for weather stations, including rain gauges; and the WRA, responsible for stage recording stations, rainfall stations, weather stations. - 124.
+If such is implemented, it will have a very significant impact that extends beyond flood reduction to include: - ✓ Any future investment for utilization of the physical resources within the basin. - ✓ Design of facilities for agriculture. - ✓ All future infrastructure development. - ✓ Effective land use zoning. - 118.
+The agencies administering the instruments for the proposed network are as follows: - Institute of Marine Affairs, responsible for the tidal gauges. - Meteorological Service Division, responsible for weather stations, including rain gauges. - WRA, responsible for stage recording stations, rainfall stations, weather stations. - 119.
 In consultation with these agencies, it was able to determine the instrument requirement for developing this network.
 It is essentially the hydrometeorological network proposed by the WRA for a comprehensive early flood warning system, along with the inclusion of a tidal gauge and additional weather stations.
 The agencies have accounted for the resources required for the installation of the instruments and expect to have continued budgetary allocations to operate and maintain the instruments.
 The following table shows the type of each instrument, the number, and their estimated costs for the optimal network suggested by these agencies.